quicwg/base-drafts/draft-ietf-quic-transport.md

 to verify that the client IP address has not changed from when the token was issued.
 Servers can use tokens from NEW_TOKEN in deciding not to send a Retry packet, even if the client address has changed.
-If the client IP address has changed, the server MUST adhere to the anti-amplification limits; see
+If the client IP address has changed, the server MUST adhere to the anti-amplification limit; see
 {{address-validation}}.
 Note that in the presence of NAT, this requirement might be insufficient to protect other hosts that share the NAT from amplification attack.